Trimer superfluidity of antiparallel dipolar excitons in a bilayer heterostructure: Trimer condensate and its density driven quantum phase transition

-{\it Trimer condensate and its density driven quantum phase transition -- } The interlayer interaction also allows for the formation of a dimer bound state involving one exciton in each layer.
-However, its binding energy is approximately 20\% smaller than that of the trimer \cite{suppmat}.
-Hence, a simple energetic argument suggests the existence of a trimer liquid at the commensurate ratio $n_2/n_1=2$ between the excitonic densities, at least in the dilute limit $n_\alpha a^2\ll 1$ where the interaction between trimers is weak and is likely unable to destabilize the bound states.
-Consequently, we focus on the case $n_2/n_1=2$, and comment on the physics away from this point when we discuss experimental considerations.
+In light of the above discussion, a simple energetic argument suggests the existence of a trimer liquid at the commensurate ratio $n_2/n_1=2$ between the excitonic densities, at least in the dilute limit $n_\alpha a^2\ll 1$ where the interaction between trimers is weak and is likely unable to destabilize the bound states.
+Consequently, we focus on the case $n_2/n_1=2$, and comment on the physics away from this point in the Discussion section.

 At sufficiently low temperatures below a BKT transition, the trimers are expected to condense into a trimer superfluid state (TSF).
 At zero temperature the TSF is characterized by partial breaking of the global $U(1)\times U(1)$ symmetry, associated with the independent conservation of particle number in each layer.
 Specifically, the TSF order parameter $\mathcal{O}_{\text{TSF}}= \expval{b_1 b_2 b_2}=\sqrt{\rho_T} e^{i\theta_+}$, expressed in terms of the exciton annihilation operators $b_\alpha\sim e^{i\theta_\alpha}$, acquires a nonzero vacuum expectation value, which locks the phase variable $\theta_+=\theta_1+2\theta_2$.
 By contrast, the complementary angle variable, $\theta_-=2\theta_1-\theta_2$, fluctuates and together with $\theta_{1,2}$, remains disordered.